AgateTravel WeLiveToServe

 Others

-In early to mid-July, the Lake Kawaguchi Herb Festival is held in the main venues of the Oishi Park and Yagizaki Park where you can enjoy diversified local specialties and buy handicrafts while admiring the beautiful purple lavender.
+In early to mid-July, the Lake Kawaguchi Herb Festival is held in the venues including the Oishi Park and Yagizaki Park where you can enjoy diversified local specialties and buy handicrafts while admiring the beautiful purple lavender.

-Every year on the first Saturday of July, a grand fireworks display is held at Oike Park in Kawaguchiko, marking the opening of Mount Fuji.
-The reflection of the colorful fireworks blooming in the night sky on the lake will surely give you a visual surprise.
+Every year on the first Saturday of July, a grand fireworks display is held at Oike Park in Kawaguchiko, marking the opening of Mount Fuji hiking trails.
+The colorful fireworks and the reflections on the lake will surely give you a visual surprise.

 Travel Tips

-If you’re preparing a July hike in 2026, it’s best to make reservations in advance, as there are restrictions on the number of climbers during the climbing season, especially for the most popular Yoshida Trail.
+If you’re preparing for Mount Fuji hike in 2026, it’s best to make reservations in advance, as there are restrictions on the number of climbers each day, especially for the most popular Yoshida Trail.
 Peak climbing season begins at the end of July, and you might need to book a month earlier.
-It’s important to note that trail entrances close between 4:00 PM and 3:00 AM daily during peak season, so plan your ascent time accordingly.
+It’s important to note that trail entrances close between 4:00 PM and 3:00 AM daily during peak season, so plan your schedule accordingly.

 Mount Fuji Weather by Month